aldebaran/qibuild/doc/tutos/advanced/using_toolchains.rst

    of Windows, you will end up with world/world/ ...), so get over it or just use 7zip.

-The LFS hierarchy is still preserved, and it is the same as in build/sdk.
+The LFS hierarchy is still preserved, and it is the same as in ``build/sdk``.

-The world-config.cmake is a standard CMake file, but it can be used even after installing the world package, because it only uses relative paths.
+The ``world-config.cmake`` is a standard CMake file, but it can be used even after installing the world package, because it only uses relative paths.

 So the world package is usable anywhere.